Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 1.3.4.
 The relationship between the mass of a substance and its quantity

-Knowing the mass of a substance and its chemical formula, and therefore the value of its molar mass, you can determine the amount of the substance and, conversely, knowing the amount of the substance, you can determine its mass.
-For such calculations you should use the formulas:
+Knowing the mass of a substance and its chemical formula, and hence the value of its molar mass, one can determine the amount of a substance and, conversely, knowing the amount of a substance, one can determine its mass.
+For such calculations, you should use the formulas:

-where ν is the amount of substance, [mol]; m– mass of the substance, [g] or [kg]; M – molar mass of the substance, [g/mol] or [kg/kmol].
+where ν is the amount of substance, [mol]; m is the mass of the substance, [g] or [kg]; M is the molar mass of the substance, [g/mol] or [kg/kmol].

-For example, to find the mass of sodium sulfate (Na 2 SO 4) in an amount of 5 moles, we find:
+For example, to find the mass of sodium sulfate (Na 2 SO 4) in the amount of 5 mol, we find:

-1) the value of the relative molecular mass of Na 2 SO 4, which is the sum of the rounded values of the relative atomic masses:
+1) the value of the relative molecular weight of Na 2 SO 4, which is the sum of the rounded values of the relative atomic masses:

-2) a numerically equal value of the molar mass of the substance:
+2) the value of the molar mass of the substance numerically equal to it:

-3) and, finally, the mass of 5 mol of sodium sulfate:
+3) and, finally, a mass of 5 mol of sodium sulfate:

 Answer: 710.